Electrophysiology: Principle and mechanisms

 Neuronal electrophysiology is the study of electrical properties of biological cells and tissues within the nervous system.
 With neuronal electrophysiology doctors and specialists can determine how neuronal disorders happen, by looking at the individual's brain activity.
 Activity such as which portions of the brain light up during any situations encountered.

 If an electrode is small enough (micrometers) in diameter, then the electrophysiologist may choose to insert the tip into a single cell.
 Such a configuration allows direct observation and intracellular recording of the intracellular electrical activity of a single cell.
 However, this invasive setup reduces the life of the cell and causes a leak of substances across the cell membrane.

 Intracellular activity may also be observed using a specially formed (hollow) glass pipette containing an electrolyte.
 In this technique, the microscopic pipette tip is pressed against the cell membrane, to which it tightly adheres by an interaction between glass and lipids of the cell membrane.
 The electrolyte within the pipette may be brought into fluid continuity with the cytoplasm by delivering a pulse of negative pressure to the pipette in order to rupture the small patch of membrane encircled by the pipette rim (whole-cell recording).
-Alternatively, ionic continuity may be established by "perforating" the patch by allowing exogenous pore-forming agent within the electrolyte to insert themselves into the membrane patch (perforated patch recording).
+Alternatively, ionic continuity may be established by "perforating" the patch by allowing exogenous pore-forming agents within the electrolyte to insert themselves into the membrane patch (perforated patch recording).
 Finally, the patch may be left intact (patch recording).

 The electrophysiologist may choose not to insert the tip into a single cell.
 Instead, the electrode tip may be left in continuity with the extracellular space.
 If the tip is small enough, such a configuration may allow indirect observation and recording of action potentials from a single cell, termed single-unit recording.
 Depending on the preparation and precise placement, an extracellular configuration may pick up the activity of several nearby cells simultaneously, termed multi-unit recording.

 As electrode size increases, the resolving power decreases.
 Larger electrodes are sensitive only to the net activity of many cells, termed local field potentials.
 Still larger electrodes, such as uninsulated needles and surface electrodes used by clinical and surgical neurophysiologists, are sensitive only to certain types of synchronous activity within populations of cells numbering in the millions.

 Other classical electrophysiological techniques include single channel recording and amperometry.